-Aranese is a variant of the Gascon dialect of Occitan spoken in the Val d'Aran in the northeast of Spain.
+Aranese is a variety of Gascon spoken in the Val d'Aran in the northeast of Spain.
 About 90% of the inhabitants of the Val d'Aran can understand Aranese, and about 65% can speak it.
 Aranese has co-official status with Catalan and Spanish, and has been taught in schools since 1984.

 |A a||B b||C c||D d||E e||F f||G g||H h||I i|